A Theory of Saving under Risk Preference Dynamics

-Early studies of the asymptotic saving behavior trace back to the literature on the concavity of consumption functions. \citet{carroll1996concavity} show that, under hyperbolic absolute risk aversion (HARA) preferences, the consumption function is concave in wealth, implying asymptotic linearity of consumption with respect to wealth.\footnote{In fact, in a finite horizon optimal savings framework, \citet{toda2021necessity} shows that HARA preferences are also \textit{necessary} for the consumption function to be concave in wealth.} \citet{carroll2004theoretical} further emphasizes this asymptotic linearity and note that zero asymptotic MPCs can arise in a standard optimal savings model when the interest rate is negative.
+The study of asymptotic saving behavior has its origins in the literature on the concavity of consumption functions.
+The classical work of \citet{carroll1996concavity} establishes that, under hyperbolic absolute risk aversion (HARA) preferences, the consumption function is concave in wealth, implying asymptotic linearity of consumption with respect to wealth. \citet{carroll2004theoretical} further emphasizes this asymptotic linearity and notes that zero asymptotic MPCs can arise in a standard optimal savings model when interest rates are negative.
+In a general incomplete market model with aggregate uncertainty, \citet{cao2020recursive} establishes concavity of the consumption function and shows that the MPC out of assets converges to a constant.
+In continuous time settings, \citet{achdou2022income} develop a comprehensive analysis of the Aiyagari-Bewley-Huggett model, establishing asymptotic linearity of consumption and showing that the saving rate of the wealthy is negative, while \citet{Roulleau-Pasdeloup2026} derives closed-form solutions for the consumption function in a classical savings problem, establishing concavity with respect to initial assets and permanent income and offering a sharp characterization of optimal consumption.

-Building on these insights, \citet{benhabib2015wealth} characterize the asymptotic MPCs analytically in an optimal savings model with capital income risk, where the return to wealth follows an {\sc iid} process. \citet{ma2021theory} substantially generalize this framework by allowing both the rate of return and the discount factor to be state-dependent and jointly driven by a generic Markov process.
-Their contribution lies in delivering a complete characterization of the asymptotic MPC in this setting and identifying conditions under which optimal consumption is \textit{asymptotically linear} in wealth.
-In their model, zero asymptotic MPCs arise only as a knife-edge case, contingent on restrictive assumptions.
-In particular, their empirical analysis indicates that achieving a zero asymptotic MPC requires stringent assumptions on return risk, stochastic discounting, and key parameters such as risk aversion, limiting the empirical plausibility of their model.
+Recent studies have focused directly on the characterization of asymptotic MPCs. \citet{benhabib2015wealth} characterize the asymptotic MPCs analytically in an optimal savings model with capital income risk, where the return to wealth follows an {\sc iid} process. \citet{ma2021theory} build on and extend this framework by allowing returns and discount factors to be state-dependent, and jointly driven by a generic Markov process.
+Their contribution lies in delivering a systematic analysis of the asymptotic MPCs in this setting and identifying conditions under which optimal consumption is \textit{asymptotically linear} in wealth.
+In their framework, vanishing MPCs emerge only under a restrictive combination of conditions on returns, discounting, and preferences, limiting the empirical plausibility and robustness of the resulting explanation.